bosd/odoo-data-flow/README.md

 # Contents of the generated load.sh
 odoo-data-flow import --config conf/connection.conf --file data/products_clean.csv --model product.product ...
 ```

 Then execute the script.
 ```console
 $ bash load.sh
 ```

+When the import command runs, it automatically detects the data structure.
+If it finds relational data like parent_id fields, it will automatically switch to a robust two-pass strategy to ensure the import succeeds.

 ## Documentation